-The gas gathering system collects gas from the well casings and the gas/liquid separators.
-Primary compression for this system is located at the Orcutt Hill Compressor Plant.
-A small booster compressor (K-3) located at this lease provides additional compression.
+The gas gathering system collects gas from the wellheads and the gas/liquid separator.
+Compression for this system is located at the Orcutt Hill Compressor Plant.
 The collected vapors are piped to the compressor plant.

 4.7 BACT/NSPS/NESHAP/MACT